-Three weeks prior to your ceremony you must confirm your attendance and reserve your regalia by logging in to the Student Information System (click on self-service at the top of the left-hand menu and then click on Confirm Attendance).
+Three weeks prior to your ceremony you must confirm your attendance and reserve your regalia by logging in to goSFU (click on self-service at the top of the left-hand menu and then click on Confirm Attendance).

 Ceremony dates and order cannot be changed.
 Please be sure to plan ahead with your families and employers so that you are able to attend your ceremony as scheduled.
 Students should make arrangements with family or friends for child-minding while they are convocating.

 If you are a student with a disability and you require assistance at your ceremony please complete the application for convocation assistance.
 Only certified service/guide animals may accompany students with disabilities to cross the stage.